 type 1 and 2 diabetes

 The effectiveness of the vaccine does decrease over time so early vaccination may mean that protection is lost in older age when there is a higher risk of developing shingles and its complications.
 The shingles vaccine is currently approved for adults aged 50 years and older but is still effective and possible to give to younger adults following informed consent.
-Note that it is only funded for adults aged 65–80, so if you would like to have it at a younger or older age, you may need to pay.
-Ask your doctor or nurse if you are unsure.

 Who should NOT get the shingles vaccine?